 CFPC exam study time (7 days)

 - Helpful hint: these courses do count as a day worked towards your minimum number of days so take them during less popular rotations.
-Be sure to apply early in the year as the spots fill up quickly (details will come from PGME and the program on how to do this)
+Be sure to apply early in the year as the spots fill up quickly (you will receive emails from PGME and the FM program when dates are available to book)

 - PARO, OCFP, and CFPC: all of these organizations take first year reps!
 These positions require several meetings throughout the year for which the program will give you dedicated time off that does not count against your other PARO mandated time-off requests (use “other” in the online system when applying).
 Although you are often quite busy in these positions there is often spare time for you to enjoy your “academic vacation” away from Ottawa.
 Helpful hint: taking time off for these meetings counts against time away from the rotation so ensure you are meeting the minimum number of days if you happen to have a meeting in a block you take vacation!

 - CaRMS interviews: the program is always interested in having residents volunteer during CaRMS in January from 1-4 days.
 Again the program will allow you to take time off that does not count against your protected time off to volunteer.
 Helpful hint: if you are keen help interview be sure you aren’t taking vacation in January!

 Time Off Requests – Tracking Template for 2020-2021

 Time Off Requests – Tracking Template is a sample customizable form you can use to maximize your time off in 2020/2021!